 Mixed is mostly seen at the recreational level and is less frequently seen at the professional level as there aren’t that many ATP/WTA combined tournaments where a mixed tournament would be feasible.

-Professional mixed tournaments are now mostly limited to the Grand Slam tournaments and the Olympics.
+Professional mixed tournaments are now mostly limited to the Grand Slam tournaments, the Olympics, United Cup, and the Hopman Cup.

 When did Mixed Doubles in Tennis start?